 Road tripping around New Zealand in a campervan is just about the best way to see the country.
 After all, getting up close and personal with nature is what New Zealand is all about, and what could be closer to nature than waking up to a breath-taking view through the window from the bed of your campervan?

 While the travel part is fun, choosing a campervan rental company that fits your requirements can be daunting.
 What’s more, it’s likely that your campervan hire will be a big part of your holiday budget, so you will want to choose wisely.
-We’ve prepared a thorough step-by-step guide which explains what you need to know in order to find the best campervan hire for you, what to look out for and what pitfalls to avoid.
+We’ve prepared a thorough step-by-step guide which explains what you need to know in order to find the best campervan for hire, what to look out for and what pitfalls to avoid.
 We’ve packed this article with insider tips which we know you’ll appreciate.

 Your motorhome will comprise a large portion of your holiday budget because your motorhome will be both your transport and accommodation.
 Just how much money you need to allocate to your motorhome rental will depend primarily on two factors: the time of year you will be travelling and the quality and size of the motorhome you choose.